 Regardless of how a company chooses to deal with the risk of price fluctuation, any time derivative instruments or hedging agreements are present the next question becomes, “How do I account for these?”.

-How Do I Account for Hedging Agreements?
+How To Account for Hedging Transactions

 Accounting standards require that if these arrangements are designated as “hedges” by an entity, and function as such, they are recognized on the balance sheet at fair value, but any unrealized gains or losses associated with the arrangements are deferred through accumulated other comprehensive income on the financial statements.

 As an example, think of a hedging swap agreement.
 Every month, the hedge agreement price is compared to an index price, and the difference is paid to or paid by the company, depending on where the agreement price fell in relation to the index price for that month.
 However, the agreement can run from one to two or even three years.
 Thus, until the agreement is finished, there’s always what’s called an “unrealized” portion that might be based on futures prices, again from an index like NYMEX.
 As each month is “realized,” the gain or loss hits the bottom line through the income statement, but what remains going forward still has value.
 Current futures prices might dictate that the Company has an asset and an unrealized gain through other comprehensive income if their hedge price is better than the futures prices.
 Conversely, if the company’s hedge price is less than the futures prices, a liability will be recorded as well as an unrealized loss through other comprehensive income.
 The objective is to reduce earnings volatility by more closely matching gains or losses from a derivative with the underlying item being hedged (usually production revenue in this case).